shaoanran/Visualization-and-EDA/Viz.md

 weather_df %>%
   ggplot(aes(x = date, y = tmax, color = name)) +
   geom_point(aes(size = prcp), alpha = 0.4) +
+  ## we can ignore this step if we wanna have only geom_smooth
   geom_smooth(se = FALSE, size = 2)
 ```